Boston Property Division Attorney – Massachusetts’ Best Divorce Property Division Guide

 We prepared a very detailed page to deal with this issue.
 Our detailed marital home division page discusses how the court looks at the division of this “special” asset, deferred sales and the reality of how the marital home is divided in most cases.
 Click here for our detailed marital home division page, “Who gets the House in Divorce?”

 Our Boston property division attorneys offer a free, private consultation to discuss divorce, alimony and the division of property as it may relate to your potential case.
 Call or email us today for a free, initial consultation.
-We also have an office in New Bedford on the South Coast of Massachusetts.
+We also have an office in New Bedford and Hingham on the South Coast of Massachusetts.
 Contact us today!

 Our firm serves Boston as well as all courts in Bristol County, including the New Bedford, Fall River and Taunton courthouses.
-We also serve all courts in Plymouth County including the Family and Probate Courthouses in Plymouth and Brockton, as well as the Family Courts in Middlesex County and Norfolk County.
+We also serve all courts in Plymouth County including the Family and Probate Courthouses in Plymouth, Hingham and Brockton, as well as the Family Courts in Middlesex County and Norfolk County.